intel/diagnostics-utility/README.md

 - SLED 15 SP4
 - Rocky Linux 8.5
 - Rocky Linux 9.0

-Windows support is only available in the open source release and currently requires the user to [build it](HOW_TO_BUILD_THE_PROJECT-Windows.md)
 - Windows 10
 - Windows 11
 - Windows Server 2022

+Windows support is available in the open source release and Diagnostics Utility for oneAPI is also included in Intel® oneAPI Base Toolkit and Intel® HPC Toolkit

 ## Requirements

 - Python 3.6 and newer